Shimali-web/Micro-IIT-Internship/README.md

-This is a Student Mnagement system build using html, csss and js..
+This is a Student Management system build using html, csss and js..